turbocep/Hangman/plan.md

   * Create a program that filters the world txt document for only-valid words, so fetching them is faster.
 No, no need actually, because we only need one word from all of them.
 Still, it'd be cool to create a text file with only those words.
 Little bonus task that I'm happy to do.
   * UI step: Actually plan what your UI should look like in the terminal.
 Plan exactly what it says and how it's formatted.
 Styling is cool if you do it right.

+Potential Improvements:
+  * Use OOP best practice.
+  * Enable renaming save files.
+  * Overwrite saves with the same name.
+  * Enable ability to move backwards through menus.
+  * Optimize storage of graphics.
+  * Sound effects.
+  * Menu for sound effects and difficulty.
+  * Difficulty based on commonality of words.
+  * Save settings in a config file.